Please Note: Applications for July 1, 2014 must be submitted through ERAS.

-The primary goal of the Training Program is to provide the trainee with the basic and clinical knowledge, procedural skills, clinical judgment, professionalism and interpersonal skills required as a specialist in cardiovascular disease.
-Specifically, we aim to a) teach the knowledge, skills, clinical judgment, attitudes, and values that are essential to cardiovascular medicine; b) foster humanistic and ethical attributes in our trainees; c) encourage an appropriate balance between academic and research endeavors and clinical service; and d) develop teaching skills by actively engaging our trainees in teaching activities with medical students, residents, and allied health professionals.
+Our master clinician-teachers aim to a) teach the knowledge, procedural skills, clinical judgment, attitudes, and values that are essential to cardiovascular medicine; b) foster humanistic and ethical attributes in our trainees; c) encourage an appropriate balance between academic and research endeavors and clinical service; and d) develop teaching skills by actively engaging our trainees in teaching activities with medical students, residents, and allied health professionals.

-The program has a strong emphasis on balancing clinical training with investigative training.
 Fellows receive a broad experience in all facets of cardiovascular diseases and more specialized training using the latest therapeutic modalities under the guidance and supervision of a world-class team of faculty and mentors who have an outstanding track record in training fellows.
-One of the major strengths of the program is the large volume of clinical cases and procedures (one of the largest in the nation) available to the fellows for training.
-The integrated fellowship program offers an excellent, comprehensive training in a wide range of cultural and socioeconomic groups with a diversity of medical problems.
-It is currently designed as a three-year program with two years devoted to clinical training in general and critical care cardiology, cardiac catheterization, noninvasive cardiac imaging including echocardiography, nuclear cardiology, cardiac CT, PET and MRI, electrophysiology, heart failure and transplantation, and preventive cardiology, and up to one year of investigative training in basic sciences and clinical cardiology.
-These rotations comply with ACGME requirements and the COCATS guidelines for the clinical core experience of the American College of Cardiology.
+One of the major strengths of the program is the high volume of clinical cases and procedures (one of the largest in the nation) available to the fellows for training.
+The program offers an excellent, comprehensive training in a wide range of cultural and socioeconomic groups with a diversity of medical problems.
+It is currently designed as a three-year program with two years devoted to clinical training in general and critical care cardiology, heart failure and transplantation, mechanical circulatory devices, cardiac catheterization, noninvasive cardiac imaging including echocardiography, nuclear cardiology, cardiac CT, PET and MRI, electrophysiology, preventive cardiology, and one year of investigative training in basic and translational cardiology research (see below).
+Rotations comply with ACGME requirements and the COCATS guidelines for the clinical core experience of the American College of Cardiology.
 A core curriculum of over 75 lectures covers the basic and clinical fundamentals related to cardiovascular medicine.
-Advanced ACGME-accredited training programs in Clinical Cardiac Electrophysiology (CCEP) and Interventional Cardiology and non-ACGME-certified advanced training in Heart Failure & Cardiac Transplantation and Cardiac Imaging is also available.
+Advanced ACGME-accredited training programs in Heart Failure & Cardiac Transplantation, Clinical Cardiac Electrophysiology (CCEP) and Interventional Cardiology, as well as non-ACGME-certified advanced training in Cardiac Imaging or Women’s/Preventive Health are also available.

 The level of psychological and backup support given to fellows is a major strength of the program.
 Frequent feedback between the fellow and faculty provides for opportunities to improve the performance of the fellows and the training program.

-Overall, between two world class tertiary care centers that have an excellent track record in providing a rich academic environment for medical training with strong educational and research opportunities, the Fellowship Training Program in Cardiovascular Diseases offers an unrivaled opportunity for clinical training and academic growth.
+In summary, the Fellowship Training Program in Cardiovascular Diseases offers an unrivaled opportunity for clinical and research training as well as teaching experience in a world-class institution with personalized mentoring in a compact environment.
 The overriding goal is to train future leaders in the field of Cardiovascular Diseases.

 APPLICATION PROCESS FOR CARDIOLOGY FELLOWSHIP